We deliver scalable and robust GMP-compliant processes for viral vectors.

 Purification is normally achieved using several chromatography steps.
 The type of chromatography used is dependent on the vector properties.
 Ion-exchange or hydrophobic interaction differences are often exploited for purification, while size-based group separation or tangential flow filtration, be it hollow fibers or flat screens, can be used for polishing and formulation.
 Depending on the size of the viral product, a sterile filtration can be performed.
 For larger viruses for which this approach is not possible, we have extensive experience in validated aseptic manufacturing processes.
 For analysis of the product, we offer a variety of product specific assays and assay development services, such as TCID50, PFA, FFA, ELISA, (q)PCR and HPLC-based methods.

 When developing a process from scratch, we start with selection of resins for binding and elution profiles, moving from 96-well plate screening to 1 mL spin traps and spin filters, to intermediate and large-scale purification columns using ÄKTA™ explorer, ÄKTA™ pure and ÄKTA™ pilot respectively.
-For viral vector purification, a two- to six-step process is usually required which results in 35-80% product recovery, thereby adhering to regulatory guidelines concerning purity.
+For viral vector purification, the aim is to limit the number of chromatography steps resulting in a high product recovery, while adhering to regulatory guidelines concerning purity.
+We’ve experience with setting up two to six step processes, resulting in an overall downstream yield of 35-80%.

 When delivering research batches for pre-clinical studies we typically use centrifugation-based methods.
 For instance, when delivering adenoviral viral vectors, we use cesium chloride ultracentrifugation steps to obtain high purity vector preparations.
 For other vector systems, sucrose-based ultrafiltration or affinity purification can be used.